memopy/digitclassifier/README.md

 https://www.kaggle.com/competitions/digit-recognizer/data
-github doesnt allow me to upload the csv file so you have to download it from here and kaggle wants you to have an account to download the dataset
+github doesnt allow me to upload the csv file so you have to download it from here and kaggle wants you to have an account to download the dataset and if youre gonna use this neural network make sure to put the csv file in the same directory as the .py